 Where is Milos, Greece?

 Before we get into this guide on how to get to Milos, Greece, I wanted to touch on where the heck Milos is in relation to other islands!
+This is important to understand before discussing how to get there!

 Milos is part of the Cyclades island chain in the Aegean Sea, which also includes Ios, Naxos, Paros, Santorini, Mykonos, and many others!
-This is definitely the most famous out of all the Greek island chains!
+This is definitely the most famous out of all the Greek island chains.

 Cyclades Map of Milos